stackrox/stackrox/scanner/decisions/0004-scannerv4-read-vulneralbilities.md

 ### Central CVSS data retrieving Endpoints

-1. `/api/extensions/scanner-v4/definitions`: is configured to handle GET requests, which are processed by the CVSS Updater handler in central.
+1. `/api/extensions/scanner-v4/definitions`: is configured to handle GET requests, which are processed by the NVD CVSS Updater handler in central.

 ## Consequences